bolanxu/10-step-sequencer/README.md

-# 10-Step Electronic Sequencer
+# Pocket 10-Step Electronic Sequencer

 This is a simple sequencer project based on one CD4017 and three 555 timers.
 In 4th grade, I was learning about the 4017 and 555 timers and I had the inspiration to create a form of musical instrument by combining them togther.
 My first prototype was made on a breadboard and I remember that it was the most complicated circuit I had made up until that point in time.
-A few years later in 2021, I was learning about how to use Eagle PCB and decided to make this circuit into a PCB.
+A few years later in 2021, I was learning how to use Eagle PCB and decided to make this circuit into a PCB.
 And the Pocket Sequencer was born!

 ## Circuit